 Above and beyond the external criteria detailed above is that doing a dissertation is an intensely personal process.
 It is an opportunity to enhance not only your scholarly abilities, but to grow as a person and clinician.
 As such, dissertations involve a reflection on and articulation of what you as a person bring into the topic.
 This relates to what is unsaid and to what might be referred to as the "shadow" or the psychodynamic processes you have with the topic.
-There are various places within the dissertation where this process should be articulated (see also section on Researcher Reflexivity in Qualitative Research).
+Insights into Organized within the format of the dissertation are various places where this process should be articulated (see also section on Researcher Reflexivity in Qualitative Research).